gzhhu/podcast-recommendation/README.md

 `$ python pip install -r requirements.txt `

 Then, running the notebooks below in the following order.
-These notebooks will produce various data file output, which will populate in the `Data` directory, or the `4 - Visualizations\data` directory.
+These notebooks will produce various data file output, which will populate in the `Data` directory, or the `4 - Visualizations/data` directory.

 Script | Description | Output
 :----- | :---- | :------